AGCCS/AGCCS-CTRL22/ctrl22/README.md

 | `phases=12/r/n`   | `phases=12/r/n`   | enable mains phases L1 and L2 (i.e., decimal encoding)       |
 | `cur1?/r/n`       | `cur1=65/r/n`     | read 6.5A as current drawn on phase L1; likewise phases L2 and L3 |

-**Conventions.** Current is throughout communicated by integers in the unit [100mA], i.e., fixed point representation with one decimal place when interpreted in [A].
+**Conventions.** Current is throughout communicated by integers in the unit [100mA], i.e., fixed point representation with one decimal place when interpreted as [A].
 Selection of any subset of the three phases L1, L2 and L3 is "decimal encoded", i.e., those decimal digits present in the parameter are selected.
 E.g., "123" reads "all three phases", "32" and "23" both read "phases L2 and L3", and "0" reads "no phases".

 Optional convenience commands are implemented on top of the strict set/get-parameter scheme.
 The AVR reply on such a command is escaped with a beginning line `[[[\r\n` and trailing line `]]]\r\n`.
 Currently, there is only one such convenience command, namely `?\r\n` to request an overall system status and the overall list of accessible global variables; see also below.